Wine Tasting Tours in Carmel and Monterey

 Interested in literally tasting the jaw-dropping scenery of the Carmel/Monterey coastline—from rugged mountains to wave-caressed coves?
 Savor one of Monterey County’s world-class wines: The flavor springs from the landscape, concocted out of the region’s one-of-a-kind terroir.
 Our romantic Carmel hotels are just steps away from some great wine.

-A Premier Wine Destination
+Carmel Valley - a Premier Wine Destination

 A mild Mediterranean climate—blessed with equal shares of warm sun and cooling marine fog—explains much of the diversity and productivity of Monterey County’s vineyards.
 Since the 1960s, vintners have reveled in the ideal grape-growing conditions in the coastal hills.
 Today, an impressive eight American Viticultural Areas (AVAs) pepper the area—reflective of the varied microenvironments here—and scores of growers produce 42 varietals from 40,000 acres of vineyards.